First year accommodation

-Investment in the city continues with a major new retail development due to open in 2016.
+The city has undergone major investment, with the opening of a major new retail development.
 Leeds offers something for everyone; however you like to spend your spare time.
 We’re a campus University, right next to the city.

 Theatre and cinema